byui-cit/wdd131/src/prove/apod-1.md

 After verifying that your page updated, submit the URL to your page in Ilearn.
 The URL will look something like this:
 <kbd>https://githubusername.github.io/wdd130/apod</kbd>.
 Make sure
-to replace "githubusername" with YOUR actual github username :)
+to replace "githubusername" with *your* actual github username :)
 </p>

 <!-- END STEP -->